okaram/AndroidPeru/basicWidgets.md

 #Basic Android Widgets

-Android defines many U widgets, organized in a hierarchy; it helps to look at some of them, and at the basic hierarchy; notice that many attributes can be specified in xml and also in code; usually the mapping is easy.
+Android defines many UI widgets, organized in a hierarchy; it helps to look at some of them, and at the basic hierarchy; notice that many attributes can be specified in xml and also in code; usually the mapping is easy.

 The most used Android widgets are:
 * [`TextView`](http://developer.android.com/reference/android/widget/TextView.html), which represents a label, or any widget with text attached; this is the superclass of buttons and editviews.